SNAP Benefits in New Hampshire: How to Apply and Qualify

 Breads and cereals

-It's also important to know what you cannot buy with your EBT card.
-SNAP benefits are strictly for food items and do not cover non-food goods or certain prepared meals.
+It is also important to know what you cannot buy with your EBT card.
+Your benefits do not cover non-food items, alcohol, or foods that are sold hot and ready to eat.

 Vitamins, medicines, and supplements